--f network\file is the network in boolSim or SBML-qual format (see "2.2 Input file formats").
+-f network_file is the network in boolSim or SBML-qual format (see "2.2 Input file formats"). -e experiment_file is a file describing the experiment, in boolSim experiment format (see "3.2.1 Experiment file format").

-- -e experiment\file is a file describing the experiment, in boolSim experiment format (see "3.2.1 Experiment file format"). - -o output is an optional output filename.
-If not given, the network name is used. - -t output attractors with nodes in columns instead of rows.
+-o output is an optional output filename.
+If not given, the network name is used.

-For each stage of the experiment, boolSim will evaluate all attractors using asynchronous network dynamics and output each attractor to a separate file (with format described in "2.3.1 Attractors file format").
-If option -t is given, it will use the file format described in "2.3.2 Attractors file format (transposed)".
+For each stage of the experiment, boolSim will evaluate all attractors using asynchronous network dynamics and output each attractor to a separate file (see "2.3.1 Attractors").
 In addition, it will evaluate the reachability between attractors in consecutive stages, and output the resulting reachability graph to file (see "3.3.1 Reachability graph").